Big GOP Tax Bill Could Change Your Estate Planning for 2025

 If a taxpayer qualifies for individual AMT, they generally pay less in taxes under the TCJA, due to the higher exemption phase-outs.
 According to the Tax Policy Center, almost $34 billion would’ve been paid if the TCJA hadn’t been enacted the year it took effect.

 Shifting AMT to higher thresholds was big news for folks taxed on this “parallel tax scheme” for years, and even for some who only qualified for AMT occasionally.
-This has caused some to call for the AMT income limits and phase-outs to be made permanent.
+This caused some to call for the AMT income limits and phase-outs to be made permanent.

 Inheritance taxes, capital gains tax and AMT are just a few factors that go into estate planning.

-Will the higher ‘AMT tax’ be made permanent?
+Is the higher ‘AMT tax’ permanent?

-This means fewer taxpayers would continue to be subject to AMT, potentially leaving more money for higher-income individuals to give to their heirs.
+This means fewer taxpayers continue to be subject to AMT, potentially leaving more money for higher-income individuals to give to their heirs.

 However, as mentioned, the cost of permanently raising the AMT threshold is high compared to the estate tax exemption:

-- According to the Center on Budget and Policy Priorities, extending (without increasing) an estate tax exemption would cost $200 billion over 10 years.
+- According to the Center on Budget and Policy Priorities, extending (without increasing) an estate tax exemption will cost $200 billion over 10 years.
 Previous estimates of eliminating the estate tax have suggested a cost of $370 billion over 10 years, as reported by Kiplinger.

 How can you and your heirs respond to an ever-changing tax policy landscape?

 Note: When determining an estate plan, other factors such as the type of estate, costs associated with running the estate, and whether the gifted asset will be later sold, should also be considered.
-You might want to consult with your financial adviser about creating an inheritance plan for various potential outcomes of future legislation.
+You might want to consult with your financial adviser about creating an inheritance plan for various potential outcomes of passed legislation.

 Keep state estate tax rules in mind